kasunSomadasa/MovieApp_Mvvm/README.md

 # The Movie App - Mvvm Architecture

 The Movie App - App consuming a [TMDB API](https://developers.themoviedb.org/3) to display movie details.
 The app has been built with mvvm architecture principles usign kotlin language.
-This app shows the usage of the kotlin coroutines, jetpack navigation architecture and this codebase also includes unit testing.
+This app shows the usage of the kotlin coroutines, jetpack navigation architecture component in collaboration with the bottom navigation view and this codebase also includes unit testing.

+## App features:

+ - List of Latest Movies
+ - List of Latest Tv Shows
+ - Details of the Movies and Tv shows

 ## App packages:
 - data: It contains all the data accessing components.